HuskyDG/magisk-xposed/README.md

 The APK is signed by my personal key, you might need to uninstall other versions before installing mine.

+If Xposed Installer app shows "Xposed is installed but not activated", try reboot the system.

 The binaries are identical to builds downloaded from official links [https://dl-xda.xposed.info/framework/](https://dl-xda.xposed.info/framework/), with the exception that `app_process*` is patched with the following command:

 `sed -i 's:/system/xposed.prop\x0:/sbin/xposed.prop\x0\x0\x0:g' app_process*`